biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2023/paper.md

 # Acknowledgements

 We thank the organisers of the ELIXIR BioHackathon Europe 2023 for the event and hosting the BioHackrXiv working group.
-We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv and we thank initiatives, such as OSF, Zenodo and others that provide these great long lasting APIs.
+We also thank Database Center for Life Science, Research Organization of Information and Systems, Japan for sponsoring the `osf.io` hosting of BioHackrXiv and we thank initiatives, such as OSF, Zenodo and others that provide these great long lasting APIs.

 # Supplemental listing